DoSlova, Prague, Czech Republic

-David and Sara met in Seattle, Washington while David was home from his studies at Covenant Theological Seminary.
-Both shared a mutual interest in counseling and vocational ministry.
-David had just spent a semester in India and was eager to return to cross cultural work.
-Though Sara’s interest was in inner-city ministry, she was compelled to explore global missions with him.
-In May 2014, they married and moved to St. Louis to continue their studies together.
+David and Sara grew up ten minutes from each other in Tacoma, Washington, but did not meet until 2013, when David was home for a break from his studies at Covenant Theological Seminary.
+They immediately connected over a mutual interest in counseling and vocational ministry.
+In 2014, they married and moved to St. Louis together to continue their studies.

-They both grew up in Tacoma, Washington.
-Sara attended Whitworth University, graduating with a degree in Theology and minors in Psychology and Spanish.
-For four years she volunteered with Young Life, working with inner-city students.
-David graduated from Washington State University with a degree in Psychology and Criminology.
-Post college, he found indirect mentorship from authors including Francis Schaeffer and Jerram Barrs, leading him to study under Barrs in seminary.
-Mentoring youth in India and refugees in St. Louis convicted him that mentorship facilitates growth because relationships are the vehicle for change.
-Continued interest in mentorship led him to pursue working with Serge in Prague, Czech Republic.
+For undergrad, Sara attended Whitworth University, earning a B.A. in Theology with minors in Psychology and Spanish.
+For four years, she volunteered with Young Life, working with inner-city students, which propelled her towards a desire to pursue a career in counseling.
+David graduated from Washington State University with a B.S. in Psychology and Criminology.
+Post college, David found indirect mentorship through authors including Francis Schaeffer and Jerram Barrs, leading him to study under Barrs in seminary.

 In 2018, David graduated with Master’s degrees in Divinity and Counseling.
 Working as a mentor for youth north of Delhi, India and for refugees in St. Louis, convicted him of the power mentorship can have to facilitate healing in vulnerable communities.
 David and Sara’s passion for mercy ministry, mentorship, and seeing revival of the Church in Europe led them to pursue work with Serge in Prague, Czechia.